How To Wholesale Real Estate In Oklahoma: Step-By-Step (2025)

 Next, you’ll want to find motivated sellers and distressed properties.

 Motivated sellers are homeowners who need to close on their houses quickly.
-These people are typically in a cash crunch and would rather have cash rather than a property.
+These people are typically in a cash crunch and would rather have cash than property.

 Distressed properties are also another hunting ground for opportunity.